Instance-specific linear relaxations of semidefinite optimization problems: Solutions to underlying problems

 \subsubsection{Variance explained}

 In this subsection we evaluate the quality of our linear relaxation in terms of the variance explained by the recovered principal components, which is the typical metric to evaluate the quality of principal components.
 To compute the explained variance, we use the "The fraction of total variance computed" as defined in \cite{camacho2020all}, which is a corrected formula for explained variance when the components are not orthogonal.
 We compute this value for both the SDP relaxation and our LP relaxation for $40$ data sets contained in the \textit{Rdataset} repository, which contains the data sets preinstalled in the core of $R$ as well of some of the data sets contained in some of the most popular $R$ libraries.
 We use only data sets which contain between $8$ and $20$ continuous variables.
 For each data set, we compute $4$ sparse components.
 We define $ev(SDP)$ to be the largest explained variance by sparse components found by the SDP method by varying the target sparsity $k$ ranging from $1$ to $30\%$ of the number of variables in the data set.
-We definite $ev(LP)$ similarly but this time using the linear relaxation.
+We define $ev(LP)$ similarly but this time using the linear relaxation.
 We point out that the number $k$ for which these maximal values are obtained need not be the same.
 We present our results in figure \ref{explainedVariance}.
 Each point corresponds to the relative error (in percentages) between the explained variances for the two methods, computed as

-We note that among the $40$ data sets used, only $1$ has an error larger than $15\%$, all but $6$ have and error larger than $10\%$ and more than half ($23$ out of $40$) have an error of less than $5\%$.
+We note that among the $40$ data sets used, only $1$ has an error larger than $15\%$, all but $6$ have an error larger than $10\%$ and more than half ($23$ out of $40$) have an error of less than $5\%$.